Little Shop of Horrors (musical)

 Little Shop of Horrors is a horror comedy rock musical with music by Alan Menken and lyrics and a book by Howard Ashman.
 The story follows a hapless florist shop worker who raises a plant that feeds on human blood and flesh.
 The musical is loosely based on the low-budget 1960 black comedy film The Little Shop of Horrors.
-The music, composed by Menken in the style of early 1960s rock and roll, doo-wop and early Motown, includes several well-known tunes, including the title song, "Skid Row (Downtown)", "Somewhere That's Green", and "Suddenly, Seymour".
+The music, composed by Menken in the style of early 1960s rock and roll, doo-wop and early Motown.

-The musical premiered Off-Off-Broadway in 1982 before moving to the Orpheum Theatre Off-Broadway, where it had a five-year run.
+The musical premiered off-off-Broadway in 1982 before moving to the Orpheum Theatre off-Broadway, where it had a five-year run.
 It later received numerous productions in the U.S. and abroad, and a subsequent Broadway production.
-Because of its small cast, it has become popular with community theatre, school and other amateur groups.
+In part because of its small cast, it has become popular with school and other amateur theatre groups.
 The musical was also made into a 1986 film of the same name, directed by Frank Oz.

 Synopsis

 Act I

 A trio of 1960s street urchins named Crystal, Ronette, and Chiffon set the scene ("Little Shop of Horrors") and comment on the action throughout the show.
 Seymour Krelborn is a poor young man, an orphan living in an urban skid row.
-Audrey is a pretty blonde with a fashion sense that leans towards the tacky.
+Audrey is a pretty blonde with a fashion sense that leans towards tackiness.
 They lament their stations in life and the urban blight in their neighborhood ("Skid Row (Downtown)").
 They are co-workers at a run-down flower shop owned and operated by the cranky Mr. Mushnik.
-After a sudden eclipse of the sun, Seymour finds a mysterious plant that looks like a large venus flytrap ("Da-Doo").
+After a sudden eclipse of the sun, Seymour finds a mysterious plant that looks like a large Venus flytrap ("Da-Doo").
 Seymour, who is secretly in love with Audrey, names the plant Audrey II in her honor.

 The plant does not thrive in its new environment and appears to be dying, though Seymour takes very good care of it.
 He accidentally pricks his finger on a rose thorn, which draws blood, and Audrey II's pod opens thirstily.
 Seymour realizes that Audrey II requires blood to survive and allows the plant to suckle from his finger ("Grow For Me").
-As Audrey II grows, it becomes an attraction and starts generating brisk business for Mushnik.
+As Audrey II grows, it becomes an attraction at the flower shop and starts generating brisk business for Mushnik.
 As the caretaker of the plant, the timid Seymour is suddenly regarded as a hero ("Ya Never Know"), while Audrey secretly longs to leave her abusive boyfriend.
 Her dream is to lead an ideal suburban life with Seymour, complete with a tract home, frozen dinners, and plastic on the furniture ("Somewhere That's Green").